Mass-Lumped Virtual Element Method with Strong Stability-Preserving Runge-Kutta Time Stepping for Two-Dimensional Parabolic Problems: Introduction

 This authors in \cite{park2020elastodynamic} do provide a VEM lumped-mass formulation, but it is aimed at hyperbolic elastodynamic problems and central-difference-type explicit updates, not parabolic diffusion equations.
 By contrast, the present work targets parabolic operators and uses SSP Runge-Kutta time stepping with a mass-lumped VEM to obtain positivity/monotonicity and diffusion-type CFL bounds.
 The elastodynamic recipe’s stability analysis is wave-speed/eigenfrequency based and its lumping options are diagonal scaling vs. row-sum; our formulation instead focuses on diffusion spectra and SSP-compatible lumping tailored to parabolic dynamics.

 The combination of a projector-based VEM discretization and a diagonal (lumped) mass matrix sets the stage for provably stable explicit time integration.
 Once the $L^2$ inner product is replaced by its lumped counterpart, forward Euler becomes contractive in the discrete energy $|\cdot|_{\M}$ under a diffusion-type CFL bound tied to the spectral radius of $(\M)^{-1}\K$.
-Strong-stability-preserving Runge-Kutta (SSP-RK) schemes in the Shu-Osher framework then lift this first-order monotonicity to higher order: any stability (e.g., energy decay, positivity) guaranteed by forward Euler is inherited by the multi-stage integrator with a computable step-size scaling.
-Section~\ref{sec:estimates} formalizes this mechanism for the VEM semi-discretization, specifies practical SSP-RK choices, and couples them with mesh-robust spectral estimates for $(\M)^{-1}\K$ so that the resulting CFL restriction remains of order $h^2$ and independent of the number of element edges; see also \cite{shu1988eno},\cite{gottlieb1998ssp},\cite{izzo2022ssp}.
+Strong-stability-preserving Runge--Kutta (SSP-RK) schemes in the Shu--Osher framework then lift this first-order monotonicity to higher order: any stability (e.g., energy decay, positivity) guaranteed by forward Euler is inherited by the multi-stage integrator with a computable step-size scaling.
+Section~\ref{sec:estimates} formalizes this mechanism for the VEM semi-discretization, specifies practical SSP-RK choices, and couples them with mesh-robust spectral estimates for $(\M)^{-1}\K$ so that the resulting CFL restriction remains of order $h^2$ and independent of the number of element edges; see also \cite{shu1988eno}, \cite{gottlieb1998ssp}, \cite{califano2018ssp}, \cite{izzo2022ssp}.

-Section~\ref{sec:vem} recalls the VEM ingredients used here: augmented/enhanced spaces, DOFs, and the computable energy and $L^2$ projectors, together with the consistency-stability split for stiffness and mass.
-Section~\ref{sec:lumped_mass} introduces the lumped-mass variant, shows how stabilization vanishes in row-sums, proves $L^2$-equivalence and positivity for the diagonal inner product (with edge-count-independent constants), and gives a DOF-only algorithm to compute the lumped weights on each polygon.
-Section~\ref{sec:estimates} develops explicit SSP-RK time stepping for the lumped VEM system, deriving forward-Euler and SSP energy estimates and a mesh-robust spectral bound that yields a clean diffusion CFL.
-Section~\ref{sec:numerical} presents numerical tests that confirm the predicted rates and stability on structured and highly irregular meshes.
-Section~\ref{sec:conclusion} summarizes the findings and outlines extensions (variable coefficients, source terms, and multi-physics couplings).
+Section~\ref{sec:vem} recalls the VEM ingredients used here: augmented/enhanced spaces, degrees of freedom, and the computable energy and $L^2$ projectors, together with the consistency--stability split for stiffness and mass forms.
+Section~\ref{sec:lumped_mass} introduces the lumped-mass variant, shows that stabilization terms vanish under row summation, proves positivity and $L^2$-equivalence for the resulting diagonal inner product with constants independent of the number of element edges, and provides a degree-of-freedom-based algorithm for computing the lumped weights on each polygon.
+Section~\ref{sec:estimates} develops the explicit SSP-RK time discretization for the lumped VEM system, deriving forward Euler and SSP stability estimates together with a mesh-robust spectral bound leading to the classical diffusion CFL condition.
+Section~\ref{sec:numerical} presents numerical experiments assessing convergence, stability, accuracy versus efficiency, and robustness in heterogeneous anisotropic diffusion on both structured and highly irregular polygonal meshes.
+Finally, Section~\ref{sec:conclusion} summarizes the main findings and discusses possible extensions, including variable-coefficient problems, source terms, and coupled multiphysics models.